nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 ## What does it look like?

 Branch events will appear alongside your other tracked events in Google Analytics.
-These events will automatically have `[Branch]` prepended.
 Here is an example of the Sources screen with test information set.

 {% image src="/img/pages/third-party-integrations/google-analytics/google-analytics-sources.png" 3-quarters center %}